aks1376/ngrxSample/README.md

 # ngrxSample

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18. it users table view contain ngrx library;
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18. this project is users table view contain ngrx library;

 ## Development server